 The Pyramids originally came together in 1972 at Antioch College, Yellow Springs, Ohio where teachers included renowned pianist, Cecil Taylor.
 After forming in Paris and embarking on a “cultural odyssey” across Africa, the group recorded three independent albums, ‘Lalibela’ (1973), ‘King Of Kings’ (1974) and ‘Birth / Speed / Merging’ (1976) and became renowned for their striking live shows, mixing percussive, spiritual and space-age jazz with performance theatre and dance.
 After migrating to San Francisco, they disbanded in 1977.
 35 years later, the band reunited in 2012 following growing demand for their music from vinyl collectors.
 German label Disko B released the freeform album ‘Otherwordly’ and in 2016, they released their first album for Strut, the acclaimed ‘We Be All Africans’.

 ‘An Angel Fell’ is released on Strut on 11th May 2018 and features full hand-painted artwork by Lewis Heriz.
-It’s available to pre-order 2LP, CD and digital formats.
+It’s out now 2LP, CD and digital formats.